Aliases for CHMP2B Gene

 GeneCards Summary for CHMP2B Gene

 CHMP2B (Charged Multivesicular Body Protein 2B) is a Protein Coding gene.
-Diseases associated with CHMP2B include amyotrophic lateral sclerosis 17 and dementia, familial, nonspecific.
-Among its related pathways are Disease and Endocytosis.
-GO annotations related to this gene include protein domain specific binding.
+Diseases associated with CHMP2B include Frontotemporal Dementia, Chromosome 3-Linked and Amyotrophic Lateral Sclerosis 17.
+Among its related pathways are Budding and maturation of HIV virion and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding.
 An important paralog of this gene is CHMP2A.